HIV-TRePS - HIV Treatment Response Prediction System RDI

 How do you classify the system’s outputs as response or failure?

-The output of the models is an estimate of the probability of the HIV viral load going below 50 copies HIV RNA/following a change of antiretroviral treatment.
-During the development and cross validation of the models we identified the optimum operating point (OOP) – a cut-off value for response and failure that provides the best overall accuracy of the system.
-In this case the OOP was 44% - any value below is classified as a prediction of failure and any above as a prediction of success.
+The output of the models is an estimate of the probability of the HIV viral load going below 50 copies HIV RNA/ml following a change of antiretroviral treatment.
+During the development and cross validation of the models we identified the optimum operating point (OOP) - a cut-off value for response and failure that provides the best overall accuracy of the system.
+Any estimated pro0bability of response below that value is classified as a prediction of failure and any above as a prediction of success.
+In order to optimise the performance of the system across all different drugs and regimens we use different OOPs for regimens containing certain drugs.

 How much data was used to train the models used by the system?